Accounting & Strategic Finance Major or Minor

 Technology and innovation have expanded the role of accountants in the global environment.
 Accounting is the language that enables individuals to communicate and analyze information about businesses, non-profits, and governmental entities.
 Accountants are trusted and strategic business advisors who add value by working with people and a variety of data.
 In June 2020, LinkedIn listed accountants (CPAs) as the number one job with the fastest growing demand and CPAs were among the top 10 of most in-demand jobs.

 The sky is the limit with an Accounting and Strategic Finance major from Carroll College!
 Graduates bring value to any organization with their broad business background and further accounting and finance skills.
-Students studying accounting at Carroll College gain an in-depth understanding of financial reporting, auditing, financial analysis and planning, and taxation along with the communication skills, ethical reasoning, and analytical abilities that employers value.
+Students studying accounting and strategic finance at Carroll College gain an in-depth understanding of financial reporting, auditing, financial analysis and planning, and taxation along with the communication skills, ethical reasoning, and analytical abilities that employers value.
 Classes introduce leading-edge ESG reporting (environmental, social, and governance issues) and Carroll is among the few master of accountancy programs that includes a course in ESG reporting.
 Students have opportunities to work closely with business professionals, and nearly 90% complete internships or work for regional accounting firms, local non-profits, area businesses, and governmental agencies while enrolled at Carroll.

 Why Accounting at Carroll?